WebexSamples/webex-contact-center-api-samples/widget-samples/audio-widget-sample/README.md

 ## Getting Started

-The sample can be hosted locally and the demo covers how this is done by building and hosting the widget on localhost.
+This POC widget sample is currently hosted by us on AWS for a limited time.
+Follow instructions below to wire up the widget on your tenant.

 > To understand how to interact with our Desktop Layout, please watch the video and supplemental detailed documentation @ **[Desktop Layout - Administration Guide](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/webexcc/SetupandAdministrationGuide_2/b_mp-release-2/b_cc-release-2_chapter_011.html#topic_8230815F4023699032326F948C3F1495)**
 > To understand more about the Desktop STORE, please also look at the **useful links** below for additional references.